 Family-centered care (FCC) is a shared approach to the planning, delivery, and evaluation of health care that is grounded in mutually beneficial partnership among health care professionals, patients, and families.
 FCC assures that health care is responsive to priorities, preferences, and values of patients and their families.
 FCC recognizes that families are essential partners not only to improve the quality and safety of health care for the patient, but also to improve outcomes for the family.

-We are designing PAIRED to assist NICUs in developing and implementing unit-specific strategies that will improve how a family engages with the NICU staff to assist in the care of their infant in a way that provides value to the family and to the NICU team.
+We have designed PAIRED to help NICUs develop and implement unit-specific strategies that will improve how a family engages with the NICU staff to assist in the care of their infant in a way that provides value to the family and to the NICU team.
 As its centerpiece project, this initiative will facilitate adoption or expansion of safe skin-to-skin care, which has a growing evidence base for achieving better infant and family outcomes.

 The PAIRED Online Tool Box contains project tool kit documents, example policies and educational materials, and more for hospitals who are implementing the PAIRED Initiative.

 This resource is updated regularly throughout the project.

 Webinar: Starting Point for Powerful Partnerships in the NICU Using Skin to Skin Care - June 10, 2021

 PAIRED Pilot Kick Off - March 19, 2021

 Data Introduction Webinar - March 26, 2021